 SHREVEPORT, LA — Centenary College will again host sister institution Dillard University on campus in preparation for Tropical Storm Isaac's landfall as a hurricane.
 Dillard officials opted to evacuate approximately 150 students and staff from its campus in New Orleans' Gentilly neighborhood although no formal evacuation order was issued.
 Centenary hosted Dillard in 2005 following Hurricane Katrina and in 2008 for Hurricanes Gustav and Ike.

 Cots set up in the Centenary Fitness Center

-"As United Methodist institutions, Centenary and Dillard have close ties that were made even closer back in 2005 following Hurricane Katrina," said Matt Bailey, Senior Director of External Relations.
+"As United Methodist institutions, Centenary and Dillard have close ties that were made even closer back in 2005 following Hurricane Katrina," said Matt Bailey, Senior Director of Marketing & Communication.
 "We welcomed Dillard students with open doors and open hearts then, and we’re ready to do it again for Tropical Storm Isaac.
 The Centenary family is rallying to support these students and administrators during what we hope will be only a short-term inconvenience."